phux/deoplete-padawan/README.md

 If your padawan-server bin is not in $PATH then you can set up this to point it directly, ie: `/path/to/padawan/bin/padawan-server`.

+- `g:deoplete#sources#padawan#composer_command`

+Composer is used to install and update the padawan.php server in the plugin directory.
+If `composer` is not in your system path you can set full command directly, ie: `php ~/bin/composer.phar`.

 - `g:deoplete#sources#padawan#log_file`